 What Can You Do With This Credential?

 Karen Andrews fast-tracked her path to the Certificate in Management Studies by transferring her past credit and completing the program in only eight months.
-She has also laddered the Certificate into TRU's Diploma in Management Studies program, which will directly relate to her past managerial work experience.
+She has also laddered her Certificate into the Diploma in Management Studies, which will directly relate to her past managerial work experience.

-Students should have a strong grounding in quantitative courses, including Math 11 (Principles), MATH 0523 or equivalent.
+A strong grounding in quantitative courses, including Math 11 (Principles), MATH 0523, or equivalent

 Students who plan to complete a credential through TRU-OL must complete and submit a Program Admission form.